terschure/reimagined-lamp/PROCESS.md

 # Day 4
 Decided to not use the JSON format provided by the [API](http://api.globalbioticinteractions.org/interaction?type=json.v2) as atom tends to crash.
 Instead I downloaded the CSV files for each 'active' interaction type; e.g. the interaction type "isParasiteOf" instead of "hasParasite" via the API like this: http://api.globalbioticinteractions.org/interaction?interactionType=isParasiteOf&type=csv.
 This halves the amount of data without actually losing interactions.

+# Day 5
+Mainly got stuck on creating the nodes and links in d3 and adding a force layout.